 The Lorquin’s Admiral Butterflies were also fluttering from one rock to another and then off to a tree branch while the kingfisher passed through in search of a good spot to fish.
 The ravens with their throaty calls were hard to miss, one landed in an evergreen and hopped up the boughs, rung by rung like a ladder.

-At night back in my little camp a bat flew past, lurching after bugs with amazing speed and grace.
+At night in my little camp a bat flew past, lurching after bugs with amazing speed and grace.
 It made dozens of laps through the area, passing above or alongside me each time.
-Where did this bat spend the day, I wondered enjoying its erratic shadowy presence, trusting its own blind technology to not collide with me even as I moved about to brush my teeth and change into soft fleece for a cozy night in the hammock.
+Where did this bat spend the day?
+I wondered.
+I trusted its blind technology as it’s shadowy presence moved erratically about the camp while I moved about to brush my teeth and change into soft fleece for a cozy night in the hammock.

-I pack up my studies and wander down the hill to the creek admiring all the orange blossoms in the undergrowth, the bare packed dirt that develops around any interesting feature like a particularly large fallen log or a uniquely shaped tree that begs to be climbed into, the yellow and orange leaves that collect around the edges of rocks in the creek.
+The next week in the city I find it hard to focus on sketching with so many humans milling about as at Tryon Creek.
+I do my best, then wander down the hill to the creek, admiring all the orange blossoms in the undergrowth, the yellow and orange leaves that collect around the edges of rocks in the creek.

 The ravens who live here squawk at each other as I cross the park and I wonder if I could ever love the loud and brash antics of people the way I love the antics of birds.
-A group of women in spandex has been out of sight behind me on the trail for sometime and one of them is bellowing her part of the conversation which is sizable.
-I stop by the creek to let them pass while an even louder group approaches from the opposite direction, young boys with blood curdling yells.
+A group of women in spandex has been out of sight behind me on the trail for some time and one of them is bellowing her part of the conversation, which is sizable.
+I stop by the creek to let them pass while an even louder group approaches from the opposite direction.

-Society has such a task balancing everyone’s needs, the need to play, the need to be quiet.
-I wish I could be like the bat who went about its business unconcerned with the human in its way, seemingly content to wake at dusk and hunt for bugs the same as every other day.
+Is it possible to meet everyone’s needs in our natural areas?
+The need to play, the need to be quiet.
+I wish I could be like the bat who went about its business unconcerned with the human in its way, content to wake at dusk and hunt for bugs the same as every other day.